puppyone-ai/Puppys/docs/src/tutorial.md

 This hybrid decision-making for agents is implemented in the `Puppys` framework, allowing users to customize the logic level they would like to delegate to LLM when designing an agent.

-# A Simple Example
+# Getting Started
 Here is a simple example that shows how the users can set a series of milestones to regulate the behavior of an agent.

 First, we import a minimal agent template `Mei` from `Puppys`, which contains basic functionalities including LLMs request, web search, and Python script execution.
 ```python
 from puppy.pp.mei import Mei
 ```
-Next, we define the *decision tree* for the `Mei`, which sets the goal or tasks for it to achieve.
-Here, a series of milestones are set in the decision tree using the `do_check` method.
+Next, we define the *action flow* for the `Mei`, which sets the goal or tasks for it to achieve.
+Here, a series of milestones are set in the action flow using the `do_check` method.
 The `do_check` method will instruct the agent to take actions for a milestone and regularly check whether the milestone is accomplished upon the completion of each action taken.
 In this simple example, the agent is required to fetch some news from the "hacker news" webpage.

 ```python
 def hacker_news_decisiontree(self, url):